-Hog producers and hog transporters take specialized training courses addressing the specific needs of animals in transport.
-This includes training on how to handle pigs, load and unload pigs, account for weather conditions, be prepared for emergency responses and understand the potential impacts of those actions on the animal’s well-being.
-Education tools like the Canadian Livestock Transport Certification Program or the more swine specific Transport Quality Assurance program which is the more frequently used program in the pork industry, is mandatory training for anyone who handles or transports pigs to Canada’s federally inspected plants.
+Pork producers and transporters take specialized training to address the specific needs of animals in transport.
+This includes training on how to load and unload pigs, account for weather conditions and be prepared for emergency situations.
+Education tools like the Canadian Livestock Transport Certification Program or the Transport Quality Assurance program is mandatory training for anyone who handles or transports pigs to Canada’s federally inspected plants.

 Although there is always room for improvement, the Canadian pork sector has a great track record where transporting pigs is concerned.
 In 2017 Canadian producers shipped over 20 million market weight hogs to federally inspected plants.
 CFIA’s public information states that for every 10,000 animals shipped 34 animals, or 0.3% were found to be sick, injured or found dead at arrival.